-If you want to play host to your own New England-inspired Christmas this year, don’t forget the cheese straws, creamed onions, and cranberry pie.
-And while you’re planning your menu, keep reading for 15 things New Englanders eat on Christmas.
+There’s something idyllic about a classic Christmas.
+You know, a snowy, white Christmas where families are together, gathered around a table, eating a traditional feast.
+If you want to play host to your own old-fashioned New England-inspired Christmas this year, don’t forget the cheese straws, creamed onions and cranberry pie.
+When planning your menu, keep these New England Christmas classics in mind.

 This soup is a staple in New England throughout the year, so there’s no way it’s missing from a holiday menu.

-For the Christmas Goose recipe, click here.
+For the Spinach and Sausage Lasagna recipe, click here.

 Mashed potatoes are a classic holiday comfort food, and no New England feast would be complete without them.
 This dish jazzes up the standard side a bit with a delicious caramelized onion topping.

+The mild, sweet flavors of these creamed onions will go with whatever main course you choose.
 This is yet another classic New England side dish.
-The mild, sweet flavors of these creamed onions will go with whatever main course you choose.

-For the Christmas Pudding recipe, click here.
+For the Broccoli Cauliflower Casserole recipe, click here.

 The warming, homey flavors of molasses and holiday ginger spice make this traditional Christmas cookie a must-have for any New England-inspired feast.

-More From The Daily Meal:
+More from The Daily Meal: